360 Review: The Complete Guide to the 360 Review Process

 What is a 360 review?

-A 360 review or a 360 review process is a holistic method of reviewing employees where feedback is solicited from multiple reviewers who interact employees – not just managers.
+A 360 review or a 360 review process is a holistic method of reviewing employees where feedback is solicited from multiple reviewers who interact with employees – not just managers.
 By getting feedback from multiple reviewers (such as peers and higher-level employees) HR and management can get a “360 view” of an employee’s performance.

 This is what makes a 360 review so effective – it provides a look at an employee’s performance from every facet.